 • 2005: First Redesign: Lead Designer.
 Full site design, Flash animated elements, emails, touts, banners, product photography.

-• 2009: Second Redesign.
-The site was designed by an outside agency for the first time.
-During this period I worked on wireframes, customer checkout flows, emails, touts, product photography, and physical product design.
+• 2009: Second Redesign, by the agency called Fluid.
+After a Warner Bros. corporate reorganization, this version of the site was designed by an outside agency for the first time.
+During this period I played a supporting role, working on wireframes, customer checkout flows, emails, touts, product photography, and physical product design.
+This version of the site was ultimately unsuccessful, and our department regained full editorial control of the site in 2012.

 • 2012: Third Redesign: Lead Designer..
 Full site design, style guide, email marketing, seasonal touts, product photography, and physical product design.

-An example of customer user flows, circa 2010.
-At the time, a new version of WBshop had been designed by the outside agency Fluid, utilizing the ecommerce provider Demandware.
-Unfortunately, the new site suffered problematic shopping cart and user account functions.
-The V.P., eCommerce wished comprehensively overhaul the checkout flow.
+At the time, this version of WBshop had been designed by the outside agency Fluid, utilizing the e-commerce provider Demandware.
+Unfortunately, it suffered problematic shopping cart and user account functions.
+My boss, the V.P. of e-commerce, initiated a comprehensive overhaul of the checkout flow.
 He assigned me the task of mocking up the total experience, taking into account three types of visitors:

 1. new customers